Last updated on March 27, 2023:

 The GenCyber program provides summer cybersecurity camp experiences for students and teachers at the K-12 level.
 The goals of the program are to help students understand safe on-line behavior, learn fundamental cybersecurity knowledge, increase interest in cybersecurity careers, and improve pedagogical methods for delivering cybersecurity content in K-12 curricula.

-The GenCyber camps at Michigan Tech are live-in programs (commuting optional) jointly managed by Michigan Tech’s Summer Youth Program (SYP) and faculty from the College of Computing.
-Camp participants will stay overnight in the Michigan Tech residence halls during their time at GenCyber.
+The GenCyber camps at Michigan Tech are live-in / commuting programs jointly managed by Michigan Tech’s Summer Youth Program (SYP) and faculty from the College of Computing.
+Live-in camp participants will stay overnight in the Michigan Tech residence halls during their time at GenCyber.
+Commuters will commute every day to participate in day-time activities.
 The GenCyber camps are offered at no cost to all participants.
 All selected participants will receive a scholarship valued at more than $1,000, which covers all tuition, classroom supplies, and room and board.
 Funding of the GenCyber camps will be provided jointly by the National Security Agency (NSA) and the National Science Foundation (NSF) through awards received by Michigan Tech.
 The GenCyber camps are contingent on funding availability.

 The GenCyber camps will cover various aspects of Cyber Hygiene and fundamental cybersecurity knowledge including security, privacy, cyber ethics, email phishing, social engineering, password management, coding, Linux, networking, common security vulnerabilities and attacks.
 Camp activities include hands-on exercises, interactive lectures, games, career exploration, and campus tours.
 Camp participants will not only learn cybersecurity knowledge during the camp, but also serve as Cyber Ambassadors to preach cybersecurity to others after the camp.